-BizPac, the political action committee of the Committee of 100, contributes funds to candidates for Huntsville Mayor, City Council and Board of Education; Madison Mayor and City Council; the Madison County Commission and Madison County Superintendent.
+BizPac, the political action committee of the Committee of 100, contributes funds to candidates for Huntsville Mayor, City Council and Board of Education; Madison Mayor and City Council; the Madison County Commission, Madison County Schools Superintendent, and Madison County Board of Education.

 BizPac board members interview every candidate for these offices in election years.
 BizPac makes recommendations for endorsements and contributions to the membership for its approval.

-We give money to candidates who are qualified and progressive team players, and consider strongly those with a business background.
+We give money to well-qualified, visionary and team players, and consider strongly those with a business background.
 We contribute most in those elections where we think we can make a significant difference.

 We have sponsored three major ongoing events to bolster local civic engagement.
 Our Political Training Institute has been offered 9 times to train candidates to successfully run for elected office.
 We created an Advanced Political Training Institute in 2014 for current elected officials and graduates of the original program.